piyasith/ocr-inference-system-stack/README.md

 #### a.
 Base Image Selection Rationale:

-Chose python:3.11-slim because:
+Chose python:3.11-slim

 It's small (~29MB) and secure.

 Good balance between size and compatibility.

 Easier to patch and maintain.

 Using official Python images ensures long-term support and regular security patches.